multiparty/jiff/demos/standard-deviation/README.md

 ## File structure
 Demos should consist of the following parts:
-1. Server script: the defaul server script should be enough unless (1) additional extensions are applied.
+1. Server script: the default server script should be enough unless (1) additional extensions are applied.
 (2) server side computation is needed.
 2. Web Based Party: Made from the following files:
 ..* client.html: UI for the browser.
 ..* client.js: Handlers for UI buttons, and input validations.